 With Champagne, it can be useful to think about how the flavours and textures change over time.
 In their youth, they will be more fizzy, with fresh citrus character.
 With more time in bottle, the bubbles will become softer and the flavours may develop more biscuity, yeasty flavours.
 This is why vintage Champagnes, which are aged for longer at the winery, usually have a richer flavour.

 It’s purely a matter of preference as to which style is ‘better’.

 How long does opened champagne last?

-This is the tricky question, and the one that most people are really interested in.
-Most of us want to know how long that bottle of bubbly that we opened for our weekend brunch or party will last.
+This is the tricky question and the one that most people are really interested in.
+Most of us want to know how long that bottle of bubbly we opened for our weekend brunch or party will last.

 How to Tell if Champagne is Bad

-How can you know if your champagne has gone bad?
+How can you tell if your Champagne has gone bad?
 Short of opening the bottle and drinking it, there’s no real way to tell!